Skip to main content

 Fresh Sashimi

-Japanese influence brings incredibly fresh sashimi from pristine Palauan waters.
-Yellowfin tuna, wahoo, grouper, and other reef fish sliced raw and served with soy sauce and wasabi.
-Freshness is unparalleled.
+Japanese cooks turned local waters into a sashimi source that is hard to beat for freshness.
+Yellowfin tuna, wahoo, grouper, and other reef fish get sliced raw and served with soy sauce and wasabi.

 Tapioca